14th Canadian Hussars: Action

 8 Recce spent the first three years of its existence involved in training and coastal defence duties in southern England.
 It was not involved in the ill-fated Dieppe Raid on August 19, 1942, and thus avoided the heavy losses suffered that day by many other units of the 2nd Canadian Infantry Division.
 The regiment landed with its division in Normandy on July 6, 1944, one month after D-Day, and first entered combat as infantry in the ongoing Battle of Normandy.
-The regiment's first three combat deaths occurred on July 13, two of which when a shell struck a slit trench sheltering two men near Le Mesnil.
-Another Trooper was killed during the Battle of Caen the same day from a mortar shell.
+The regiment's first three combat deaths occurred on July 13, two of which were incurred when a shell struck a slit trench sheltering two men near Le Mesnil-Patry.
+Another Trooper was killed during the Battle for Caen the same day from a mortar shell.

-Following the near-destruction of the German Seventh Army and Fifth Panzer Army in the Falaise Pocket in August 1944, the remaining German forces were compelled into a rapid fighting retreat out of Northern France and much of Belgium.
+Following the near-destruction of the German Seventh Army and Fifth Panzer Army in the Falaise Pocket in August 1944, the remaining German forces were compelled into a rapid fighting retreat out of northern France and much of Belgium.
 8 Recce provided the reconnaissance function for its division during the advance of the First Canadian Army eastward out of Normandy, up to and across the Seine River, and then along the coastal regions of northern France and Belgium.
 The regiment was involved in spearheading the liberation of the port cities of Dieppe and Antwerp; it was also involved in the investment of Dunkirk, which was then left under German occupation until the end of war.
 8 Recce saw heavy action through to the end of the war including the costly Battle of the Scheldt, the liberation of the Netherlands and the invasion of Germany.

 An early demonstration of the mobility and power of the armoured cars of 8 Recce occurred during the liberation of Orbec in Normandy.
-Over August 21 to 23, the infantry of the 2nd Canadian Infantry Division had succeeded in pushing eastward up to the west bank of the River Tourques, but they were unable to expand an initial bridgehead across the river because of the presence of enemy positions in Orbec on the east bank.
+Over August 21 to 23, the infantry of the 2nd Canadian Infantry Division had succeeded in pushing eastward up to the west bank of the River Touques, but they were unable to expand an initial bridgehead across the river because of the presence of enemy positions in Orbec on the east bank.
 Humbers of 8 Recce had meanwhile scouted out possible river crossings northwest of the town.
-They succeeded in crossing the Tourques, then circled back to Orbec and attacked the German defenders unexpectedly from the north and east.
+They succeeded in crossing the Touques, then circled back to Orbec and attacked the German defenders unexpectedly from the north and east.
 Enemy resistance in the town was rapidly overcome and the division's advance towards the Seine could resume.